n3tael/artwork-uploader/README.md

 ## Features

 * **Easy to use**, just follow instructions bellow.
 * **Automatically resizes artwork to 200x200**.
-And Imgur will not be say «the image is too big!!!».
+And Imgur will be not say «the image is too big!!».
 * **No installation required.** Just download and remember path where you placed it.

 ## How to use?